auth0/docs/articles/quickstart/webapp/nextjs/interactive.md

 On the frontend side, the SDK uses React Context to manage the authentication state of your users.
 To make that state available to all your pages, you need to override the [App component](https://nextjs.org/docs/advanced-features/custom-app) and wrap its inner component with a `UserProvider` in the file `pages/_app.jsx`.

 :::note
 Support for the new `app` directory is coming.
-Check out the [beta release](https://github.com/auth0/nextjs-auth0/issues/1235).
+For now, follow the `app` directory specific instructions [here](https://www.npmjs.com/package/@auth0/nextjs-auth0#app-router) on NPM.
 :::

 The authentication state exposed by `UserProvider` can be accessed in any component using the `useUser()` hook.